 MADISON, Wis. - Studies have consistently shown that vision and eye health have a direct impact on a child's ability to learn, as 80 percent of a child's early learning comes from vision.
-As the 2019-2020 school year approaches, parents are encouraged to take their children to a doctor of optometry for a comprehensive vision and eye health exam.
+As the 2020-2021 school year approaches, parents are encouraged to take their children to a doctor of optometry for a comprehensive vision and eye health exam.

-"Healthy vision is a critical part of a child's overall learning experience," advises Dr. Ann Wonderling, La Crosse area optometrist and current President of the Wisconsin Optometric Association (WOA).
-"A comprehensive vision and eye health exam performed by a licensed optometrist can detect problems such as astigmatism (blurred vision), poor eyehand coordination, and eye health diseases, all of which can restrict a child's ability to learn in school and participate in activities beyond the classroom."
+"Healthy vision is a critical part of a child's overall learning experience, whether in-person or virtual," advises Dr. Amber Dentz, Hartland optometrist and current President of the Wisconsin Optometric Association (WOA).
+"A comprehensive vision and eye health exam performed by a licensed optometrist can detect problems such as astigmatism (blurred vision), poor eye-hand coordination, and eye health diseases, all of which can restrict a child's ability to learn in school and participate in activities beyond the classroom."